octo-technology/OpenTezos/docs/tezos-basics/introduction_to_cli_and_rpc.md

 ```

 ### get timestamp
 This call is useful to check if the node is synchronized.
-It returns the actual time is in UTC so it may differ from your local time
+It returns the actual time is in UTC so it may differ from your local time.
 ```
 $ tezos-client get timestamp
 ```